 Some lip biting occurred and this went on for a bit until I felt he had enough, as he cried out into the air of the dungeon for mercy.
 I kissed him, untied him and got called over to a group of folks with some questions about shibari, and then to a table of other females complimenting me and then to someone asking to be tied their first time by me.
 I floated around the dungeon caught up in the social chaos and completely forgot about Locs after he had finished cleaning up.
 We stayed late laughing and exchanging info with new ministers and then drove the lengthy drive back.

 It wasn’t until later that night as we were crawling into bed I remembered something: I had forgotten to give him aftercare.

 I mentally kicked myself for being so high up on my horse that I literally was not practicing what I was preaching.
 For me aftercare was the signal of the end of play.
 I had been an aftercare master in my day always sensing just what was needed of someone and providing.
 Yet, that night I had not given it a second thought.

 I apologized to Locs but he had said it was fine, he understood and he hadn’t held it against me but it got me thinking about what aftercare means to everyone.
-When I was a sub I would have been very upset if my dominant had forgotten aftercare, especially if it was to go chat with others but to him it wasn’t something he needed every time, so he says but I suspect differently.
+If I was a sub I would have been very upset if my dominant had forgotten aftercare, especially if it was to go chat with others but to him it wasn’t something he needed every time, so he says but I suspect differently.